RobinBuschmann/express-controllers/README.md

 **Since DRY is not satisfied, all these issues will probably result in bugs**

-## Solution
 `express-versioning` solves the previously discussed problems for you.
-So that you don't need to repeat yourself:
+So that you don't need to repeat yourself.
+See getting started:

-### Getting Started
+## Getting Started
 1. **Create file structure for controllers**
 ```
  - controllers/